lazariv/hpc-compendium/contribute_container.md

 This outputs all words of all files that are unknown to the spell checker.
 To let the spell checker "know" a word, append it to `doc.zih.tu-dresden.de/wordlist.aspell`.

-## Contribute

-Now you can update the contents in you preferred editor, instantaneously see the newly rendered page in your browser, check the correctness submit the changes like documented in the general "contribution section".